 Most successful pitches have at least one, if not all, of the following three components.

 Most pitches are stock pitches.
-PR agencies try to âspray and prayâ many editors from many publications all at once with the same pitch.
-This usually doesnât work; the quality of pitching has gone up in recent years, so your pitch needs to indicate relevance right from the start.
+PR agencies try to âspray and prayâ many editors from many publications all at once with the same pitch (It's awful, y'all).
+Instead, indicate relevance right from the start.

 Communicate to the editor why this pitch is specifically for them and their particular publication.
 Also cite recent articles or details about the outlet to signal that your pitch is custom to this editor.